mmehrani/homans_project/README.md

 # homans_project
-we gonna make a society simulation based on Homans assumptions.
+we made a society simulation based on Homans assumptions to verify his claims.
+He claimed social groups will form by self-preferences.